Defying gravity? What could bring U.S. stocks down to earth

 “Some of the sentiment readings have turned pretty aggressively,” said Horizon’s Carlson.
 “While we may not be there yet, that would be something to watch as we go into the early part of 2020, is ‘are we getting a little too excited or too ebullient on this market.’”

-(GRAPHIC: Investor optimism vs stock returns - here)
+(GRAPHIC: Investor optimism vs stock returns - here )

 Stocks were hit on Friday and investors moved into safe-haven assets after a U.S. air strike in Baghdad killed Iran’s most prominent military commander.